jquad-group/pipeline-trigger-operator/README.md

 # Pipeline Trigger Operator

-The Pipeline Trigger Operator listens for events from the Flux v2 `ImagePolicy` or `GitRepository` resources and creates a Tekton `PipelineRun` for a given `Pipeline` resouce.
+The Pipeline Trigger Operator listens for events from the Flux v2 `ImagePolicy`, `GitRepository` or from the pullrequest-operator `PullRequest` resources and creates a Tekton `PipelineRun` for a given `Pipeline` resouce.

 **Automated creation of Tekton PipelineRuns on events from Flux resources**